 Take a close look at the picture below, and you probably think it is one of those slide show images of Jan Gehl, to show some place in Køpnhågn in the 1960’s as part of a successful place making “parking-lot-becomes-urban-park-you-Canadians-should-walk-more-enjoy-the-winter-stop-whining-about-the-cold-it-is-cold-in-Denmark-too-and-look-we-cycle-year-round” story.
-But it is not Copenhagen, it is downtown Toronto.
-Trip to TO Just two weeks ago, my wife and [Read more…]
+But this picture is not Copenhagen, it is downtown Toronto.
+Trip to TO Just two weeks ago, my wife [Read more…]

 Last Saturday, the renovated Main Street in Ottawa was officially opened.
 The opening of this brand new complete street was folded into the annual Main Street fest and part of the street was closed off for motorized traffic.
 There was a brass band playing, there was an artisan farmers market, there was the bouncy castle (no event in Ottawa is [Read more…]

 A short primer in 1000 words on the New Urban Agenda for the United Nations Habitat III conference in Quito, October 17-20.